abh15/pox-gui-frontend/README.md

-# pox-gui-frontend
+# POXGUI
-#a gui frontend to run scripts for pox controller
+#A gui frontend to run scripts for POX controller

-#Tested with pox carp branch & python 2.7
+*Requires python to be installed & added to PATH variable

 General instructions:

 -Give the path to folder containing pox.py